Mattel: Media and entertainment ventures

-Mattel has a long history of media engagement since its foundation with the advertising of products from its brands including Barbie, Monster High and Polly Pocket, but the venture into full-time entertainment began in May, 1970, when it teamed up with producer Robert B. Radnitz to form a joint venture film production company, "Radnitz/Mattel Productions".
-Masters of the Universe and its lead character He-Man had a cartoon series which released between 1983 and 1985 and was followed by a live-action film in 1987.
-In 1986, Mattel launched a television syndication unit; MTS Entertainment, headed by John M. Weens, to distribute the Captain Power and the Soldiers of the Future syndicated television show.
+Mattel has a history of media engagement since its beginning, through advertising products from its brands including Barbie, Monster High, and Polly Pocket; however, the venture into full-time entertainment began in May 1970, when the company partnered with producer Robert B. Radnitz to form a joint-venture film production company, "Radnitz/Mattel Productions".
+The franchise Masters of the Universe and its lead character He-Man had a cartoon series which was released between 1983 and 1985, and this series was followed by a live-action film in 1987.
+In 1986, Mattel launched a television syndication unit, MTS Entertainment, headed by John M. Weens, to distribute the syndicated television show Captain Power and the Soldiers of the Future.

-My Scene, with Mattel's flagship Barbie brand, launched in 2002 and wasted little time in invoking a film franchise of DVD-exclusive/direct-to-DVD animated films.
-"Polly Pocket", which was originally founded and designed by Chris Wiggs in 1983 for his daughter Kate as a private toy and from 1989 housed in Bluebird Toys, which Mattel acquired in 1998, also followed suit.
+The fashion-doll series, My Scene, with Mattel's flagship Barbie brand, launched in 2002 and soon involved a film franchise of DVD-exclusive/direct-to-DVD animated films.
+Polly Pocket had been created by Chris Wiggs in 1983 as a personal toy for his daughter Kate; starting in 1989, it was housed at Bluebird Toys, which Mattel acquired in 1998, and also followed suit.

-With Lionsgate and its acquired and merged companies in Artisan Entertainment and Family Home Entertainment, Mattel's flagship Barbie brand was adapted into a series of successful animated direct-to-video films, which moved to Universal in late 2006.
-As of September 2021 it has been jointly handled by Mill Creek Entertainment and NCircle Entertainment, with the latter solely for American retailers.
-Monster High followed Barbie just months after its launch in 2010 and many “American Girl” films were made.
+With Lionsgate Studios, in addition to Lionsgate's acquired and merged companies Artisan Entertainment and Family Home Entertainment, Mattel's flagship Barbie brand was adapted into a series of successful animated direct-to-video films, which were transferred to Universal Pictures in late 2006.
+As of September 2021, the series has been jointly handled by Mill Creek Entertainment and NCircle Entertainment, with the latter solely for American retailers.
+Monster High followed Barbie some months after its launch in 2010, and many films were made based on the American Girl doll.